• Skip to main content

 The Lotus Pond at Taman Saraswati Temple: A Slice of Eden in Ubud

 When it comes to Balinese temples, Taman Saraswati takes you on a journey that’s richly rewarding in its own right.
 Enchant your senses with a pond in the soft pink of lotus blossoms, framed by carefully designed water gardens.
-Also, the lotus-filled pond stands out as the temple’s crown jewel.
+The lotus-filled pond stands out as the temple’s crown jewel.

 Gracefully arched frangipani trees line the water’s edge, their tropical fragrance mingling with the humid air.
 A meticulously crafted bridge links the temple’s outer area to the grand main gate, known locally as ‘Kori Agung.’
 Meanwhile, the bridge itself is adorned with statues that seem to watch over all who pass, leading the eye to three large golden doors that mark the temple’s threshold.